kubesphere/website/content/en/docs/access-control-and-account-management/multi-tenancy-in-kubesphere.md

 ## Challenges in Kubernetes Multi-tenancy

 Multi-tenancy is a common software architecture.
 Resources in a multi-tenant environment are shared by multiple users, also known as "tenants", with their respective data isolated from each other.
-The administrator of a multi-tenant cluster must minimize the damage that a compromised or malicious tenant can do to others and make sure resources are fairly allocated.
+The administrator of a multi-tenant Kubernetes cluster must minimize the damage that a compromised or malicious tenant can do to others and make sure resources are fairly allocated.

 No matter how an enterprise multi-tenant system is structured, it always comes with the following two building blocks: logical resource isolation and physical resource isolation.